sddev12/siTel/docs/local_development_setup_guide.md

 <br>

 ## Docker Compose
-You can spin up all services locally with docker compose from the root of the repo
+You can spin up the full application stack locally with docker compose from the root of the repo
 ```
 docker compose up -d --build
 ```